Leg Injury Compensation Claims

-Since the legs are vital for mobility and independence any injury sustained to one or both legs can have a significant impact on a person’s life.
 Depending on the severity, leg injuries can affect people for the short, or long term and in extreme cases can have whole of life consequences, such as permanent disability and potentially the end of a person’s career.

-How compensation can aid your recovery?
+How compensation can help

 In short, if you suffer a leg injury as a result of someone else’s negligence you are fully entitled and deserving of financial compensation.
 The law is designed to support those who have been injured through no fault of their own and financial compensation is designed to help restore you to the person you were prior to your accident and to recompense you for expenses incurred, such as loss of earnings due to time off work.

 Obviously, no amount of money can rid a person of their injuries, but a lump sum awarded by the court can help alleviate financial pressures, pay for on-going care and treatment, fund essential adjustments to the home and transport in order to maximise a person’s independence.
 How you use your compensation is entirely down to you but examples of what your compensation can be used to finance include:

 - Medical specialists such as physiotherapists and occupational therapists